MazidF/FileTransfer/README.md

 # FileTransfer
-android file in master brnch and python file in master2
+android file in master branch and python file in master2